This easy vegetarian Southwest Kale Salad is topped with a zesty BBQ Ranch dressing ready to rock your plate!

 To make things easy on us all, take the salad measurements below with a grain of salt, and make as much as you need!
 The recipe as written makes what I would consider enough for 2-4 side salads, depending on how much leafy green goodness you tend to put down.
 Enjoy!

-- drizzle with with barbecue ranch dressing: combine equal parts of your favorite smoky sweet BBQ sauce with homemade or store bought ranch dressing + adjust to taste
+- combine equal parts of your favorite smoky sweet BBQ sauce with homemade or store bought ranch dressing + adjust to taste

 - Wash and remove the center stalk/rib from the kale leaves, tearing each leaf into bite-sized pieces as you go.